 The number one reason clients dump their stylists?
-They don’t feel valued or understood -- basically, they aren’t being listened to.
-Consultations are an essential part of building client relationships and keeping them in the chair.
+They don’t feel valued or understood — basically, they aren’t being listened to.
+Consultations are an essential part of building client relationships and they’re the best way to keep clients coming back.
 Learning about your clients’ needs, their insecurities, and their lifestyle will not only allow you to deliver a custom experience, it will also build trust and ultimately loyalty.

 #1 Why did you leave your old salon?

 If you’re giving a first-time client a consultation, find out why they were unhappy at their old salon.
 You’ll be able to identify right away what kind of experience your new client is expecting and what it will take to gain their trust.